 Oregon State Hospital – ORS 161.370

-When a person is accused of a crime, sometimes they are not able to participate in their trial because of a mental illness.
-In these cases, the court may issue an order under ORS 161.370 for the defendant to be sent for mental health treatment, most often at the Oregon State Hospital, so he or she can become well enough to "aid and assist" in their own defense.
+When people are accused of a crime, sometimes they are not able to participate in their trial because of the severity of their mental illness.
+In these cases, the court may issue an order under ORS 161.370 for them to be sent for mental health treatment — most often at Oregon State Hospital — so they can become well enough to "aid and assist" in their

-The primary treatment goals for patients in the Aid and Assist category are stabilization and achieving a level of legal understanding so that they can cooperate with attorneys and participate in their own defense.
+The primary treatment goals for patients under a .370 order are stabilization and achieving a level of capacity so they can cooperate with attorneys and participate in their own defense.

-Oregon State Hospital has a team of certified examiners (psychologists and psychiatrists) who conduct periodic evaluations of patients who are sent to Oregon State Hospital under the ".370" statute.
-They interview patients to determine whether they are able "aid and assist" in their defense and ready to return to court.
-By statute, the first evaluations are due within 30 days of admission, 90 days of admission and then every 180 days after that.
-However, treatment teams may request an evaluation as soon as they believe the patient is ready.
+Oregon State Hospital has a team of certified examiners (psychologists and psychiatrists) who periodically evaluate patients who are sent to Oregon State Hospital under the .370 statute.
+Examiners evaluate patients to determine whether they are able to aid and assist in their defense and ready to return to court.
+By statute, the evaluations are due within 90 days of admission, 180 days of admission and then every 180 days after that.
+However, treatment teams may request an evaluation as soon as they believe patients are ready.

 The evaluator may determine:

 - The patient is able, meaning he or she is competent to stand trial.
-In this case, the patient is sent back to her or his respective county jail to await trial.
+In this case, most patients are sent back to their respective county jail to await trial.

-- The patient is never able, or that the patient is unlikely to regain competency in the foreseeable future.
-If the determination is never able, the hospital notifies the court, and the judge may decide to discontinue the order.
-In both cases, the court dismisses the charges and either:
+- The patient is never able or unlikely to regain capacity in the foreseeable future.
+If the determination is “never able,” the hospital notifies the court, and the judge may decide to discontinue the order.
+In both cases, the court may dismiss the charges and either:

-- Orders that the patient be discharged; or
+- Order that the patient be discharged; or

-- This patient is not yet able, which means the patient does not have the capacity to participate in a trial but may regain competency in the foreseeable future.
-In this case, the patient will remain at OSH for further treatment.
+- The patient is not yet able, which means the patient does not have the capacity to participate in a trial but may regain capacity in the foreseeable future.

 - Up to three years; or